expressjs/expressjs.com/astro/src/content/api-reference/en/4x/res-links.md

 ---
 title: res.links
-description: Joins the `links` provided as properties of the parameter to populate the response's
+description: Joins the links provided as properties of the parameter to populate the response Link HTTP header field.
 menuTitle: res.links
 ---